 401(k) For Small Business in Rock Hill, MO

-At Correct Capital Wealth Management, our Rock Hill, MO financial advisors and retirement consultants work with companies large and small to offer customized and effective 401(k) plans.
-We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' retirement accounts.
-Call Correct Capital today at 314-930-401(k) or contact us online to get started with setting up a 401(k) for your small business in Rock Hill, MO.
+At Correct Capital Wealth Management, our Rock Hill, MO financial advisors and retirement consultants work with companies large and small to offer 401(k) plans that fit their business and provide stability for their employees.
+We take the heavy financial lifting off your plate while you focus on your business.
+Call Correct Capital today at 314-930-401(k) or complete our online form to learn more about setting up a 401(k) for your small business in Rock Hill, MO.

-Establishing and maintaining a 401(k) for a small business in Rock Hill, MO has numerous benefits, for you, your workers, and your business's bottom line:
+Setting up and operating a 401(k) for a small business in Rock Hill, MO can do wonders for employers, your employees, and your business goals alike:

-• Attract and retain top employees — Providing retirement plans is an important asset for attracting and keeping skilled workers, particularly in a competitive Rock Hill, MO job market.
-One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if you offer 401(k)s to rank-and-file employees as well.
+• recruit and retain top employees — Providing a 401(k) plan is a valuable tool for attracting and keeping top talent, especially if many Rock Hill, MO companies are hiring for the same job.
+One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help differentiate your business from competitors, especially if they are offered to people beyond the highest ranking employees.

-• Tax benefits — Both employers and employees can benefit from tax advantages with a 401(k) plan.
-Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
-The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
-Employees enjoy tax-deferred contributions and potentially reduce their taxable income.
+• Tax deductions — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions from employers are tax deductible to the extent that the contributions are not more than the yearly corporate tax deduction limit on employer contributions, as stipulated in section 404 of the Internal Revenue Code.
+There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
+Employees can benefit from tax-deferred contributions and potentially reduce their taxable income.

-• Increased employee retirement savings — A 401(k) plan allows employees to feel more confident about how they'll spend their golden years.
+• Increased employee retirement savings — A retirement account allows employees to save for retirement through automatic contributions deducted from their paychecks.
 Greater financial security ultimately leads to more productivity.

-• Decreased liability — Employers assume a fiduciary duty to their employees when they provide 401(k) plans, which involves a wide range of investment understanding and responsibilities.
-If you partner with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), the majority of that fiduciary duty will be placed on them.
+• Reduced liability — Employers assume a fiduciary duty to their employees when they offer retirement plans, which involves a wide range of investment comprehension and responsibilities.
+If you partner with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), much of that fiduciary duty will go to them.

-• Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the critical tasks of employee education, compliance, and administrative tasks on your behalf, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
-In addition, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee moves to a new company, they can simply rollover their 401(k) to an IRA or new 401(k) without much hassle to you.
+• Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll take care of the critical tasks of employee education, compliance, and administrative tasks on your behalf, so you can benefit from the rewards of offering a plan without much hassle.
+In addition, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new job elsewhere, they can effortlessly perform a 401(k) rollover to a new retirement account without you having to do much work.

 Get Your Free Financial Plan Now